alucryd/oxyromon/README.md

         oxyromon import-roms [OPTIONS] <ROMS>...

     ARGS:
         <ROMS>...
-Sets the ROM files to import
+Set the ROM files to import

     OPTIONS:
         -h, --help               Print help information
-        -s, --system <SYSTEM>    Sets the system number to use
+        -s, --system <SYSTEM>    Set the system number to use

 ## oxyromon-sort-roms

-Sorts ROM files according to region and version preferences
+Sort ROM files according to region and version preferences

 Sorting can be done using several strategies.
 You can also choose to discard certain types of games.
 Optionally you can print a list of games you may be missing, you hoarder, you.

-Supported modes:
+Supported console modes:

 - Regions mode
 - 1G1R mode
 - Hybrid mode

+Supported arcade modes:

+- None (yet?)

 In regions mode, games belonging to at least one of the specified regions will be placed in the base directory of the system.